Best Practices and Issues that Arise in DCF Models

 We all recognise that spreadsheets can be complex – but this does not mean they should lack clarity.
 In particular, calculations should not be more complex than necessary, as the more complex a calculation becomes, the more difficult and time consuming it is to understand the calculation and to verify that it is correct.

-Best practice is therefore to use the shortest and simplest formula possible for each calculation, with complex multi-step formulas broken down into a series of steps on separate rows or columns.
+Best practice, therefore, is to use the shortest and simplest formula possible for each calculation, with complex multi-step formulas broken down into a series of steps on separate rows or columns.

 Documentation is key to understanding any model.

 Within each worksheet, the basis of each figure should be labelled clearly.
 For example:

 - inputs – references should be provided to the source document or an explanation setting out how the assumption was arrived at;